 Standing at 7,285m tall, the Ogre in Pakistan is said to be the most difficult high mountain to summit in the world.
-Well, in July 1977, Doug Scott and Chris Bonington did just that – after an extremely difficult rock climb, they were the first people to reach the summit and they pushed the boundaries on what had ever been achieved before.
+Well, in July 1977, Doug Scott and Chris Bonington did just that – after an extremely harrowing climb, they were the first people to reach the summit, pushing the boundaries on what had ever been achieved before.

-Things became pretty darn hairy on descent of the mountain in the dark.
+Things really got hairy on descent of this foreboding mountain in the dark.
 When abseiling off the summit block, Doug slipped on ice and smashed into rocks below, breaking both of his legs just above the ankles.
-Ouch!
-To make matters worse, a harsh storm then blew in which lasted five days, in which Chris smashed his ribs and suffered with pneumonia.
-It took the pair eight incredibly hard days to get back down to Base Camp, which was only possible thanks to the selfless help and support of Clive Rowland and Mo Anthoine.
+To make matters worse, a harsh storm blew in which lasted five days, in which Chris smashed his ribs and suffered with pneumonia.
+It took the pair eight incredibly tough days to get back down to Base Camp, which was only possible thanks to the selfless help and support of Clive Rowland and Mo Anthoine.

 The lectures will also include never seen before photographs and audio tapes from the late Mo Anthoine on the expedition that were recently discovered in an attic.
 The profits from all tickets sold on this tour will be going to Community Action Nepal, a UK based charity whose aim is to help the mountain people of Nepal.

 The Hard Road to Everest

 After a dramatic expedition to the south west face of Mount Everest in 1975, Doug Scott returned home a national hero, with spine-chilling tales of surviving the night in an icy bivouac a mere 100m from the top, with no bottled oxygen or even a sleeping bag for warmth.
 Doug, along with his expedition team paved the way for future climbers to come by setting up permanent ropes on a lethal vertical rock face at 8,200m.